fbpx

 How do MRI Scans Work?

-MRI scans produce a strong magnetic field.
+The MRI scans work producing a strong magnetic field.
 The body has natural magnetic properties due to the abundance of hydrogen in water and fats within the body.
 When the body is in the MRI scanner, the hydrogen ions in the body all orient themselves in the same direction.
 This magnetic field can be adjusted depending on the body part being studied.
 When radio waves are added to the magnetic field, the hydrogen ions change direction.
 When the radio waves are removed, the hydrogen ions return to their resting state.
 This causes a signal to be emitted, thus creating the images we see.

-For certain MRI studies gadolinium based contrast media may be given intravenously to improve diagnostic capability.
+For certain MRI studies, gadolinium-based contrast media may be given intravenously to improve diagnostic capability.

 Both CT and MRI scan the body to produce internal images.
 MRI scans may have more detailed images, but both scans have important use and are helpful in screening for diseases.
 Your doctor will make sure that you receive the scan that is right for you.